Leopard20/All-In-One-Command-Menu/README.md

 ARMA Tools

 **Build Steps:**
-Building is fairly straight-forward and no different that making other ARMA mods.
+Building is fairly straight-forward and no different than making other ARMA mods.
 1. Convert the folder `AIO_AIMENU` to .pbo using ARMA Tools.
 2. Create a folder called `@AIO_AIMenu`, and inside this folder create another folder called `addons`.
 3. Place the .pbo file inside the `addons folder`.